 The striping occurred to enhance the visibility of stitch formations on the machine, but can be a deliberate way to add even more colors to such pieces.
 The same design, knit in 2/8 wool, begins to show that a pattern may produce very different effects with a simple change in materials or color choice Working outside straight lines and exploring random starts: the post Working with diagonal patterning in machine knitting introduced several larger initial repeats also suitable for tuck patterning when reversed, including this 12X24 pixel design, and the companion larger file, 144X144 pixels The larger file can serve as the start for exploring knit pattern variations through the use of filters.

-the Zigzag filter creates a zigzag from the image.
-The number of zigzags depends on the setting of the filter option (X, Y, and Value) and the direction (Horizontal, Vertical, or a combination of both).
+beginning with a 12X12 pixel design developing it into a 31X31 one, not all doubled pixels eliminated doubled pixels eliminated The Zigzag filter creates a zigzag from the image.
+The number of zigzags depends on the setting of the filter option’s X, Y, and Values and the direction, Horizontal or Vertical, or a combination of both.

 X: determines the number of zigzags up and down, the number should be an even number ie. 144 divided by 12 would create 12 peaks